-COMPUTER SCIENCE MINOR 24 crs.
+COMPUTER SCIENCE MINOR PROGRAMS

 Computer Science is the study of computerized problem solving.
 A computer science minor is an excellent supplement to any major as it enhances the student's problem solving skills and abilities.
 People who understand computer science concepts are in great demand in our present information age.
-Note that a business major and a computer science minor is equivalent to an "MIS" degree offered at many institutions.
+Note that a business major and a computer science or information technology minor is equivalent to an "MIS" degree offered at many institutions.